 The BIG IDEA:

-God wants to give us life in all its fullness, but we miss out on that when we seek satisfaction and fulfillment outside of him.
+God wants to give us life in all its fullness, but we miss out when we seek satisfaction apart from him.

-We let good things become “God things” or the most important thing in our lives.
-The Bible calls this idolatry.
+We let good things become “god things” or the most important thing in our lives, which the Bible calls idolatry.

-What I want the group to experience: An awareness of the ways we make good things into “God things,” and a desire to remain faithful to the Lord and experience the abundant life he desires for us.
+- Experience: A desire to remain faithful to the Lord and know the abundant life he desires for us.

-How I want the group to respond: By remaining faithful to the Lord and resisting the temptation to turn good things into “God things.”
+- Do: Remain faithful to the Lord and resist the temptation to turn good things into “god things.”